MicroStrategy/embedding-sdk-docs/docs/add-functionality/filters.md

 ---
-title: Retrieve and Apply Filters
+title: Retrieve and apply filters
 description: You can apply filters both when an embedded dossier is being executed and after the dossier has been rendered.
 ---